cs220s24/discord-bot/README.md

 ### Commands
 - `!hello`: Greet the user who sends the command with a response.
+- `!motivate`: Gives the user who sends the command an inspiring quote.

 ### SSL Verification Error MacOS Solution
 1. Install Certifi